bcgov/CITZ-HybridWorkplace/app/server/functions/logger.README.md

 ## Getting Started

-- Require Logger at the top of the route file like the example below.
-  `const Logger = require("../../functions/logger");`
+- Ensure the route you are creating uses the 'initLogger' middleware in express.js

-- At the very beginning of the endpoint function, create an instance of Logger and set the request body like the example below.
+- At the very beginning of an endpoint function that requires a request body, create an instance of Logger and set the request body like the example below.
-  `let log = new Logger(req.originalUrl.toUpperCase(), req.method);` Params: {endpoint, method}.
   `log.setRequestBody(req.body, true);` Params: {requestBody, maskIds}.
   Note: The second field of setRequestBody() specifies if id fields should be masked in the request body.
 You may wish to show these in the log for say post ids.